-Only 3 kilometres from Pemberton, Gloucester National Park is home to Western Australia’s most famous karri tree.
+Only 3km from Pemberton, Gloucester National Park is home to Western Australia’s most famous karri tree.

 View from the top